- Mens Sports

 KANSAS CITY, Mo. -The National Association of Intercollegiate Athletics (NAIA) released the qualifiers for the 2011 NAIA Men's Golf National Championships on Thursday.
 The 60th annual event will take place at TPC Deere Run in Silvis, Ill., May 24 - 27.
 Pairings will be announced Friday by 3 p.m.
 CDT.
 Cornerstone is making its first appearance at the NAIA National Championships as the automatic qualifier as the WHAC tournament champions.

 The 156-player field for the National Championships is comprised of 20 automatic qualifying teams from conferences/independents/unaffiliated group tournaments and eight at-large selections, which were determined using the final NAIA Men's Golf Coaches' Top 25 Poll released on Thursday.
 St. Ambrose (Iowa) was awarded the host berth.
-Click here for a complete list of teams and individual qualifiers.

 Among the qualifying teams is defending national champion Oklahoma City.
 The Stars won the Sooner Athletic Conference Tournament title with an eight-stroke advantage on runner-up Oklahoma Christian.
 Oklahoma City rallied from a three-stroke deficit in the first round with back-to-back low rounds to finish with a 287-279-292-858.